Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Arithmetic operations with a `qNaN` as an operand will result in a `qNaN`.
 Think about it: what result should you give for an operation whose result can’t be represented ?

-In memory `NaN`s are represented with all the exponent bits set to \(1\)  and with at least one of the significant bits set.
-You can then differentiate different `NaN`s based on which significant bit(s) are set, the encoding of which is left to the discretion of the implementer.
+In memory `NaN`s are represented with all the exponent bits set to \(1\)  and with at least one of the significand bits set.
+You can then differentiate different `NaN`s based on which significand bit(s) are set, the encoding of which is left to the discretion of the implementer.

 ### Infinity**s**